ktenzel/IndependentProject/README.md

 # _EVENT HACKATHON_

-#### This program will set up pricing for an event planning request
+#### This program will set up the schedule for a star wars hackathon and let users add events to that schedule.

 #### By: _**Kyle Tenzeldam**_

 ## Description
     This program creates an event calendar for an upcoming hackathon.

 ## Setup/Installment Requirements
     JAVA
     IntelliJ